 To protect your data from being accessible via the Patriot Act, your organization must maintain all operations outside of the U.S and use a cloud provider that operates and stores your data outside of the USA.

-In the Bahamas, where Cloud Carib is headquartered, access to data is governed by the Data Protection Act, which provides a statutory framework for the collection, use and disclosure of personal information largely based upon OECD’s Privacy Guidelines.
+In the Bahamas, where Cloud Carib is headquartered, access to data is governed by the Data Protection Act, which provides a statutory framework for the collection, use, and disclosure of personal information largely based upon OECD’s Privacy Guidelines.
 Cloud Carib does not fall under the jurisdiction of the Patriot Act and boasts strict data protection laws.
-Learn more about our Bahamas Advantage.